 The curriculum includes training in voice and speech, movement, acting and theater analysis.
 Students have many opportunities to participate in performances, including through collaborations with other graduate theater students.
 The first year of the program focuses on expanding technique and skill, while the second year focuses on honing these skills through working with classical texts.
 Students also take classes in the business of acting.
 The program culminates with an actor's showcase for industry professionals.

 Other School Options

 There are numerous other acting schools within 25 miles of Manhattan.
-For example, students can pursue associate's degrees at the American Academy of Dramatic Arts - New York, as well as bachelor's degrees at Pace University - New York and Marymount Manhattan College.
+For example, students can pursue associate's and bachelor's degrees at the American Academy of Dramatic Arts - New York, as well as bachelor's degree at Pace University - New York and Marymount Manhattan College.
 CUNY schools with theater programs, which typically offer acting classes, include City College, Hunter College and Queens College.
-Relevant programs can also be found at the following private schools: New York University, Wagner College, Barnard College and Columbia University, and Ivy League school.
+Relevant programs can also be found at the following private schools: New York University, Wagner College, Barnard College and Columbia University, an Ivy League school.